themartiancompany/gur/man/gur.1.rst

 Keys
 ==========

+* ci                    Continuous Integration setup in mirror repository.
+* env                   Environment variables in a Gitlab mirror repository.
+* secrets               Secret environment varibales in a Github mirror repository.
+* log                   Returns latest CI log for a mirror repository.
 * repos                 Returns all Ur repos in the target namespace.
 * description           Description of mirror repository.
 * homepage              Homepage of a mirror repository.